Hospital Emergency Codes:

 2. Provide a description: Hospital staff should provide law enforcement with a detailed description of the child, including any identifying characteristics such as age, height, weight, hair color, and clothing.
 They should also provide a description of the abductor, if known, and any information about the vehicle or mode of transportation used in the abduction.

 4. Provide support: Hospital staff should provide emotional support to the child's family and keep them informed of the situation as it unfolds.
-They should also cooperate with law enforcement in providing any additional support or resources that may be necessary.
+They should also cooperate with law enforcement in providing any additional support or resources that are necessary.

 Training required for proficiency: Infant/child abduction prevention and response training, including security procedures and communication with law enforcement.